kiwicarolin/kiwicarolin.github.io/index.md

 ## Building AR/VR technology for novel future use

+ The future of AR/VR is built on finding the answers to meaningful questions that identify the benefits of AR/VR and apply them to products that empower its users.
 I specialise in finding innovative ways to use emerging technologies to solve current problems and how they could have a real impact on people.
 My goal is to explore future AR/VR applications that delight and inspire in entirely new problem spaces.

 **[Have a look at some past and ongoing work](./portfolio.html)**

 _My research is possible thanks to the Data to Decisions CRC who graciously support my candidature._
 <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube.com/embed/8yMOz9hCWyY' frameborder='0' allowfullscreen></iframe></div>

+***

+## Key Skills

+* Create impactful AR/VR applications for a new outlook on how we view the future
+* Prototype ideas, experiences and scenarios in the intersection of science, design and development
+* Passionate about radically improving how we interact with new technology
+* Use design thinking approaches to solve problems creatively in completely new landscapes
+* Generate user insights through user research using mixed methods and interpreting its data
+* Collaborating with a range of professions and speaking their language

 ***